 The process starts with a long build-up throughout the day.
 It features several phone calls to tell you the interview is off.
 Then several more to tell you that it is back on.
 It comes with conditions as to what you can and can’t do.
 Then messages telling you to forget about the conditions.
 It’s a lot of fun.

 I was in Los Angeles in 2009 when Manson – as absolutely everybody calls him – invited me to his house to talk about his seventh album The High End Of Low.
-It is one of the most human, vulnerable albums he has ever released and concerned his then recent split with the Hollywood actress Evan Rachel Wood, It is also little uneven.
+It is one of the most human, vulnerable albums he has ever released and concerned his then recent split with the Hollywood actress Evan Rachel Wood (pictured above, with Manson), It is also little uneven.

 It was the first album he had made with his former collaborator and partner in crime Twiggy Ramirez – and the pair’s reconciliation after Twiggy’s 2002 departure from the Manson fold had led to a certain amount of debauchery behind the scenes.
 Manson was bitter, depressed and lonely after his break-up with Wood, but also back in harness with his buddy.
 He seemed determined to block out the pain with a party and the subsequent album bounced correspondingly from feelings of “Fuck her, I’m alright on my own and with my buddies” to an infernal brooding.